Norman Dalton Cash

 Something often overlooked was "Stormin' Norman's" defensive prowess.
 Though not tall and rangy for a first baseman, he was quick and sure-handed - an especially deadly fielder chasing foul pop-ups behind first base.
 As was obvious to any Tiger fan, this guy was a big kid at heart and really enjoyed playing the game.
 If given no other alternative, he likely would have played for just bread and water.

-Not unlike many sluggers, he struck out his share of times.
+Not unlike many sluggers, he also struck out his share of times.

 "Pro-rated at 500 at-bats a year - that means that for two years out of the fourteen I played, I never even touched the ball." - Norm Cash

-Oddly enough, Cash's memory has probably been hurt by his outrageously good 1961 season, when he hit .361 with 41 home runs.
+Oddly enough, Cash's memory was probably hurt by his outrageously good 1961 season, when he hit .361/.487/.662 with 41 home runs, 132 RBI, 119 runs scored and an AL-leading 193 hits.
 It was his best year, and it came shortly before the second dead-ball era, when league stats went down sharply.
 His drop in batting average to .243 (a decline of .118) in 1962 is the largest ever for a batting champion.
-He did manage to slug 39 homers that year.
+He did manage to slug 39 homers and score 93 runs.

 It became common to think of Cash as more or less a single-season star, rather than a continual league leader.
-While it is true that he never again came close to the Adjusted OPS+ of 201 that he had in 1961, nevertheless his career OPS+ of 139 puts him exactly equal with Reggie Jackson at # 80 on the all-time list.
-The most similar player to Cash is Gil Hodges who has an OPS+ of 120, but while Hodges is constantly close to getting enough votes for enshrinement in the Hall of Fame, Cash gets no attention.
+While it is true that he never again came close to the Adjusted OPS+ of 201 that he had in 1961, his career OPS+ of 139 puts him tied for 81st with Reggie Jackson, Jason Giambi, Jeff Heath and "Indian" Bob Johnson on the all-time list.
+The most similar player to Cash is Gil Hodges, who has an OPS+ of 120; while Hodges is constantly close to getting enough votes for enshrinement in the Hall of Fame on Veteran's Committee ballots, Cash gets no attention.

 Cash, whose personality was marked by candor and humor, confessed in later years that he used corked bats, but throughout his career, not just the magical 1961 season.
 Corked bats are illegal in baseball.
 Players seeking an edge have broken the rule for decades.
 (Bart Giamatti, whose short tenure as commissioner of baseball is remembered for banning Pete Rose, encouraged a fellow Yale professor to write a small, but terrific book.
 His conclusion was that a corked bat was a marginal substitution of mass for speed that didn't amount to much.
 See The Physics of Baseball, Robert K. Adair.)

 Cash missed the 1957 season due to military service.
 He was the 1959 Caribbean Series Most Valuable Player and played for the Chicago White Sox in their pennant-winning 1959 season, hitting .240 in 58 games.
 The White Sox acquired aging slugger Ted Kluszewski late in the year to play first base, and Cash went 0 for 4 in the 1959 World Series against the Los Angeles Dodgers.
-He was dealt to the Cleveland Indians after the season, and then again to the Tigers just before the start of the 1960 season, when he became a regular for the first time.
+He was inexplicably dealt to the Cleveland Indians after the season, and then inexplicably dealt again to the Tigers just before the start of the 1960 season, when he became a regular for the first time.
+He made five All-Star appearances with Detroit, winning a World Series in 1968 before playing his final season in 1974.

-Cash was a popular player with Detroit fans, and remained in the area after he retired.
+Cash was always a popular player with Detroit fans and remained in the area after he retired.
 He drowned while on vacation at Beaver Island, Michigan, apparently falling in the water while returning to his boat late in the evening.

 - 4-time AL All-Star (1961, 1966, 1971 & 1972)